 The human race has created a problem that won’t be solved in our lifetimes.
 We all have to do whatever we are able to lessen our impact on the planet.
-In that spirit, Yiayia Black Sheep will be phasing out yarns containing synthetic fibers, with the exception of nylon in sock yarns.
+In that spirit, Yiayia Black Sheep carries very few yarns containing synthetic fibers (with the exception of nylon in sock yarns).
 We already carry quality budget-friendly natural fiber yarns, natural fiber luxury yarns, and Fair Trade felted wool notion bags.
 We also use shopping bags made from 100% post consumer waste and deliver patterns via PDF rather than paper (except for kits).

 Another aspect of countering this "fast fashion" mindset is the encouragement we offer to people making their own clothes.
 When you spend hours planning, sourcing materials, and making (sewing, knitting, crocheting) your own clothing, you will likely be more invested in caring for it carefully and keeping it longer.
 It might also be passed along - my children passed their handmade sweaters down to their siblings, and then to their younger cousins.

 It will require a revolution in the way we think about clothing, but with the wide selection of natural fibers at our fingertips, the tools we need to make the changes are already available.